CHAPTER B:

 Resource Mobilization and Advocacy

 Funding for humanitarian aid has increased in recent years, but it has not kept up with the increase in requests.
-HRPs are, on average, only 60 per cent funded each year.
-Advocacy and fundraising are therefore critical for an effective, fully resourced response.
+HRPs are only 60 per cent funded each year, on average, with wide disparities across them.
+The individual actions of the HC’s advocacy and resource mobilization can make a significant difference in ensuring a well-funded HRP and CBPF.

-Where an HRP or a Flash Appeal has been agreed, this and the HNO can serve as the basis for fundraising and advocacy.
+Where a HRP or a Flash Appeal has been agreed, this and the HNO can serve as the basis for fundraising and advocacy.
 In some circumstances, the host country may prefer a Government appeal.
-If this is the case, it is important to ensure figures are coherent with those from the HCT.
+If so, it is important to ensure figures are coherent with those from the HCT.

 Appeal mechanisms: